AdobeDocs/analytics-platform.en/help/use-cases/goals-using-derived-fields.md

 ### Monthly Gift Certificate Orders Goals

-You want to explicitly set goals for your gift certificate orders for 4 months, ranging from July 2023 - October 2023.
+You want to explicitly set goals for your gift certificate orders for four months, ranging from July 2023 - October 2023.
 To do this:

 1. Create a new derived field with the name `Monthly Gift Certificate Orders Goal (Incremental)`.